darwingr/MRIDB/README.md

 ### Data Loader
 Data loader scripts are under `db/seed.ctl` and are just SQL files.
 The data itself is all under `db/data/` in csv format.
 This is run sqlloader.exe.
-At tmp folder was added to the project as a place to put resulting logs, git will ignore the contents of this folder.
+The resulting logs will be placed in the `tmp/` directory of the project, git will ignore the contents of this folder.

 [Oracle sqlldr cli documentation](https://docs.oracle.com/cd/B19306_01/server.102/b14215/ldr_params.htm)